 A fundamental element of a sound OFAC compliance program is the DD's assessment of its specific product lines, customer base, distribution channels, and nature of transactions and identification of higher- risk areas for potential OFAC sanctions risk.
 Per OFAC guidance from 2021, DDs should also consider customers' counterparties as a key risk area and should assess the adequacy of counterparties' compliance policies and procedures.
 Furthermore, the Department advises DDs to consider transaction types as a key risk area, especially given the recent rise in popularity in using unhosted wallets and the ML/TF risks associated with these transactions.
 The initial identification of higher-risk customers for purposes of OFAC may be performed as part of the DD's CIP and CDD procedures.
-As OFAC sanctions, products, and services when conducting their risk assessment and establishing appropriate policies, procedures, and processes.
+As OFAC sanctions can reach into virtually all areas of its operations, DDs should consider all types of transactions, products, and services when conducting their risk assessment and establishing appropriate policies, procedures, and processes.
 An effective risk assessment should be a composite of multiple factors (as described in more detail below), and depending upon the circumstances, certain factors may be weighed more heavily than others.